commercetools Shopify Import Help

 A $context variable is also bound for use in your expressions.
 What it contains depends on the entity being mapped:

 • $context.locale - The configured locale (e.g. en-GB).
-Available for product, category and order mappings.
+Available for product, category, order and discount mappings.

 • $context.currencyCode - The configured currency code (e.g. GBP).
-Available for product and category mappings.
+Available for product, category and discount mappings.

 • $context.inventoryLocationId - The selected Shopify inventory location ID.
 Available for product variant mappings.